Learning-Based One-Bit Maximum Likelihood Detection for Massive MIMO Systems: Dithering-Aided Adaptive Approach: Adaptive Statistical Learning without CSI

-For the proposed dither-and-learning method, intuitively, the power of dithering signals affects the learning performance as stated in Remark~\ref{rm:dither_power}. \begin{remark} \normalfont The level of dithering power is important as low dithering power continues to trigger under-trained likelihood functions, and high dithering power hinders recovering the symbol information, leading noise term dominant. \end{remark} Based on Remark~\ref{rm:dither_power}, we further propose an adaptive dithering power update method in the following section.
+For the proposed dither-and-learning method, intuitively, the power of dithering signals affects the learning performance as stated in Remark~\ref{rm:dither_power}. \begin{remark}[Dithering power] \normalfont The level of dithering power is important as insufficient dithering power continues to trigger under-trained likelihood functions, and excessive dithering power hinders recovering the symbol information, leading noise term dominant. \end{remark} Based on Remark~\ref{rm:dither_power}, we additionally propose an adaptive method for updating the dithering power in the subsequent section.